alvaro-francisco-gil/text-rank/README.md

 - Configurable parts of speech (POS) tags for keyword extraction
 - Export co-occurrence graphs to Pajek format for visualization
 - Built-in stopword removal and text preprocessing
+- Utility functions for file handling and batch processing

 ## Usage